nuss/SCarduino/README.md

 A couple of utilities extending SuperCollider's SerialPort-class resp.
-C-code for the Arduino board.
+Arduino-code for the Arduino board.
 The code has been tested with an Arduino UNO and Arduino 1.0.1

 Installation
 -----------